Deep Learning in steganography and steganalysis from 2015 to 2018: REFERENCE

-\begin{ack}[ACKNOWLEDGMENTS]
+\nopagebreak \begin{ack}[ACKNOWLEDGMENTS]

-I thank the PhD students (and the Masters' students) who directly or indirectly worked on the topic, Sarra Kouider, Amel Tuama, Jer\^ome Pasquet, Hasan Abdulrahman, Lionel Pibre, Mehdi Yedroudj, Ahmad Zakaria, during this period (2015-2018).
+I would like to thank the PhD students (and the Masters' students) who directly or indirectly worked on the topic: Sarra Kouider, Amel Tuama, Jer\^ome Pasquet, Hasan Abdulrahman, Lionel Pibre, Mehdi Yedroudj, Ahmad Zakaria, during the period (2015-2018).
 Without all of them, this chapter would never have been possible.